abstractguy/TSO_project/software/jetson/pyuarm/README.rst

 This module encapsulates the operations for uArm.
 It provides basic Movement on Python.
 Also provides Firmware_helper and Calibration.
 The module named "pyuarm" makes the API more pythonic.

+It was heavily modified and customized by Samuel Duclos to patch bugs and add useful features.

 Other pages (online)